irseppi/denali_nodal_set/README.md

 ## University of Alaska Fairbanks

-Summarry of research undertaken between May 2022 and June 2022.
+Summary of research undertaken between May 2022 and June 2022.
 ## Introduction

 Between 2019-02-11 and 2019-03-26 a set of about 400 Fairfield Nodal 3C 5Hz sensors were deployed along the Parks Highway in south-central Alaska between the towns of Nenana (north) and Trapper Creek (south).
 A map of these can be found from the [FDSN network page](http://ds.iris.edu/gmap/#network=ZE&maxlat=64.8752&maxlon=-147.5002&minlat=62.227&minlon=-151.5871&drawingmode=box&planet=earth).
 The stations are also shown below in green.